Platinum(II) chloride: Preparation

 This method is convenient since the chloroplatinic acid is generated readily from Pt metal.
 Aqueous solutions of H2PtCl6 can also be reduced with hydrazinium salts, but this method is more laborious than the thermal route of Kerr and Schweizer.

-Although PtCl2 must form when platinum metal contacts hot chlorine gas, this process suffers from over-chlorination to give PtCl4.
+Although PtCl2 can form when platinum metal contacts hot chlorine gas, this process suffers from over-chlorination to give PtCl4.
 Berzelius and later Wöhler and Streicher showed that upon heating to 450 °C, this Pt(IV) compound decomposes to the Pt(II) derivative: